TheMarlboroMan/libdansdl2/README.md

 	- It should move the origin and recalculate the position.
 	- Width and height could be ignored or could scale the thing.
 	- Thus, establecer_posicion should be virtual and be reimplemented on these classes :(.
+- Maybe get rid of most of the hierarchy: it's way too convoluted and the whole position and clipping is a bit rancid.
+- Not libdansdl2 but fix the screen changes in the framework: they don't really work.
+- Get rid of filled vs wireframe classes?.
+The only difference is at rendering and doesn't make much sense.
+	- Yes...
+Ad an enum class there and go with it.
+- Setup representación agrupada.